15 Active Recovery Workouts For Runners

 #15: Dancing

-Typically, when you are doing an active recovery workout, you want to keep your heart rate at or below 70% of your maximum heart rate, aiming to be closer to 60%.
+Typically, when doing these workouts, you want to keep your heart rate at or below 70% of your maximum heart rate, aiming to be closer to 60%.

 The duration should also be relatively short, though what qualifies as “short” depends on your fitness level and regular training load.